 I own one pair of sweatpants.
-[Laughs].
-I despise working out and I have had the same Hanes beater tanks for like four years and finally [my trainer] Kim was like, ‘Corri, seriously…’ so now I have a Lululemon tank and a pair of pants.
+I despise working out and have had the same Hanes beater tank for like four years until finally [my trainer] Kim was like, “Corri.
+Seriously?” so now I have a Lululemon tank and a pair of pants.

-What is one thing you wish you would have known when you were just starting out?
+What is something you wish you would have known when you were just starting out?

-I had a lot of shit days and a lot of crap situations and all I can say is the more [you have them], the more you grow.
+I had a lot of sh-t days and a lot of crap situations and all I can say is the more you of them you go through, the more you grow.
 Failure has never been an option for me.
-I look back on things and I’m like, ‘That was nothing!’
+I look back on things and I’m like, “That was nothing!”
 Just work through it, be as positive as you can be about it and vent however you need to vent.
-You have to find a release, whether it’s working out or having a drink or whatever it is, you have to find a way to balance that emotion so that it doesn’t take over your day.
+You have to find a release whether it’s working out or having a drink or whatever it is, you have to find a way to balance that emotion so that it doesn’t take over your day.

 If you could have a drink with anyone, who would it be?

-I need to have a drink with our President!
-[Laughs] That and I’d love to have a drink with Anna Wintour.
+I can’t say it, I will get in trouble.
+Okay, I need to have a drink [and talk about some issues] with our president!
+That, and I would love to have a drink with Anna Wintour.

 Are you passionate about politics?

-I’m really into our city more than politics.
+I’m really into our city more so than politics.
 Chicago has a lot of problems and they need to be addressed.
-In a city where I’m trying to make it amazing and I’m in New York and I’m seeing our crime reports overshadow theirs, that’s upsetting.
-To have 46 girls that I lecture every single day before I leave, to make sure they are in flats or their bags are turned around or their jewelry isn’t showing, I don’t like that!
+I’m in a city that I’m trying to make amazing and then I’m in New York seeing our crime reports overshadow theirs.
+That’s upsetting.
+To have 46 girls that I lecture every single day before I leave to make sure they are in flats and their bags are turned around or their jewelry isn’t showing, I don’t like that!
 I want help.
 What do we do?
 How do we solve this problem?
 It needs to come from the top and this is his hometown, so help us!

-What sparked your interest to try and difference in something so far from fashion?
+What sparked your interest in trying to make a difference in something so far from fashion?

-I wanted to be in the FBI!
-I wanted to be a cop growing up.
-It’s just how my brain works.
-I would be the most wicked cop ever.
-[Laughs].
-If you see my Facebook, my Facebook page is mixed with fashion and crime reporting.
-[Laughs].
-I’m not trying to ruffle anyone’s political feathers.
-All I want is to clean it up.
-This is a problem as a whole that we are all dealing with … I feel like the neighborhood cop… [Laughs]
+I grew up wanting to be in the FBI.
+I wanted to be a cop, it’s just how my brain works.
+I would be the most wicked cop ever!
+If you look at my Facebook, my page is a mix of fashion and crime reporting.
+I’m not trying to ruffle anyone’s political feathers, all I want is to clean it up.
+This is a problem as a whole that we are all dealing with!
+I feel like the neighborhood cop.